-The liquidity buffer increased to EUR 72.5 billion at 30 June 2018 (31 March 2018: EUR 67.7 billion).
-The increase includes a EUR 3.5 billion higher cash position mainly due to business volume developments and an increase in wholesale funding.
-The increase in government bonds was largely offset by the decrease in retained Residential Mortgage Backed Securities (RMBS).
+The liquidity buffer remains EUR 72.5 billion at 30 June 2018.
+The increase in government bonds is largely offset by the decrease in retained Residential Mortgage Backed Securities (RMBS).

-The liquidity buffer consists largely of cash and deposits at central banks, government bonds and covered bonds.
-Most of the securities in the liquidity buffer, with the exception of retained issuances, qualify for the LCR.
+The liquidity buffer consists largely of cash and deposits at central banks, government bonds and covered bonds (CB).
+Most of the securities in the liquidity buffer, with the exception of retained RMBS/CB, qualify for the LCR.

 Furthermore, both the liquidity buffer and the LCR buffer face haircuts based on their market value.
 These haircuts are applied in order to determine the liquidity value.
 Haircuts may differ between these two buffers, as the internal assessment of the liquidity buffer deviates from the LCR Delegated Act.
 This explains the differences between the liquidity values.
 Government bonds, for example, will be subject to a higher internal haircut than the haircut based on the LCR Delegated Act.
 As a result, the value of government bonds for the liquidity buffer is lower than the value that qualifies for LCR.